gvwilson/thirdbit/src/fiction/santas/index.md

 > after I told him that I liked trees more than pirating.
 > We still argue sometimes
 > and he's never going to enjoy being in the forest
-> instead of on the ocean
+> instead of on the ocean,
 > but he wears the peg leg I made for him
 > and tells my friends his dumb jokes
 > and that's good enough for me.